aravinda-1402/Diabetes-Prediction-using-Machine-Learning/README.md

 - **Keras:** 2.3.0
 - **Seaborn:** 0.11.1

-### Advantages and Real-World Applications 🌍
+### Project Advantages and Real-World Applications 🌍

 - **Early Detection:** This project aids in the early detection of diabetes, allowing for timely medical intervention.
 - **Preventive Measures:** Individuals can take preventive measures to manage their lifestyle and reduce the risk of developing diabetes.
 - **Healthcare Support:** Doctors can use this model to identify at-risk patients and prioritize their care.
 - **Business Applications:** Health insurance companies can use predictive models to assess risk and tailor their policies.
 Fitness and wellness programs can integrate these insights to provide personalized health plans.

-## Project Advantage 🌟

-The derived rules help doctors identify diabetes patients early, leading to timely intervention and treatment before the condition becomes critical.
-This can significantly reduce healthcare costs and improve patient outcomes.
+.

 ## Citation 📝